 Share content, get feedback, and manage approvals with Filestage.

 A document review is the process of checking a document to make sure it’s ready to be used or published.
 This usually involves reading the document, checking the sources, and making sure any data points are accurate.

-Traditionally, people would review documents using pen and paper.
-But this can get messy when multiple people need to review the same document.
-Not to mention impossible when you’re all working in different places and you need to be able to review documents remotely.
+Traditionally, people would leave their feedback on documents using pen and paper.
+But this can get messy when multiple people need to take part in a single document review.
+Not to mention impossible when you’re all working in different places and you need to be able to review relevant data remotely.
 That’s where an online document review process comes in.

 What is a document review process?

 A document review process is a series of steps and stakeholders that your document needs to go through before it’s ready to be used or published.
 When it’s set up just right, a lot of this process can be automated, giving you peace of mind that your work will be reviewed and approved by all the right people.

 One way to set up your process is with Filestage’s document review software.
 You can invite people to different steps in your document review process – for example: marketing, product, or legal teams.
 Then you can upload relevant documents and collaborate on new versions until everyone’s happy.